bparkerproductions/basic-sass-starter/README.md

 </p>

 <p>
-This is just a starting point, and there's no kind of JS setup, but it does include Vue
+This is just a starting point, and there's no kind of JS setup.
 </p>

 <h1> To Use: </h1>